taiki-e/upload-rust-binary-action/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 By default, the expanded archive does not include the leading directory.
-In the above example, the directory structure would be as follows:
+In the above example, the directory structure of the archive would be as follows:

 ```text
 /<bin>